-An upper-level student who has been selected for showing good judgment and skills, has received training from Student Life staff, and is assigned to a floor or quad in a residence hall in order to assist students.
+An upper-level student who has been selected for showing good judgment and skills, has received training from Student Life staff, and is assigned to an area in a residence hall in order to assist students.

 RAs report to the RD of their residence hall.
-RAs organize events and programs, assist in enforcing policy, can help resolve problem situations, answer questions and point you to other sources that can assist you.
+RAs organize events and programs, assist in enforcing policy, can help resolve problem situations, answer questions and point residents to other sources for assistance.
 If you have a question or problem, you should first consult your RA.